Down Payment for a House in 2026: How Much You Actually Need

 • High-interest debt (credit cards at 18–25%): paying these off has a guaranteed return higher than any down payment savings.
 Pay these off first.

-• Diversified equity index funds: historical 7-9% real returns over long horizons.
-Higher than the ~3-7% mortgage rates of 2026, so investing the cash beats putting it down β€” at the cost of variance and not having 20% equity.
+• Diversified equity index funds: historical 7–9% real returns over long horizons.
+With Freddie Mac PMMS showing the 30-year fixed rate near 6.4% in early May 2026, investing the cash plausibly beats putting it down β€” at the cost of variance and not having 20% equity.

 • Emergency fund (3–6 months): essential safety net before stretching for a higher down payment.

-The right down payment for most buyers in 2026 sits between 5-15%.
+The right down payment for most buyers in 2026 sits between 5–15%.
 The marginal dollar above that has real opportunity cost, especially for buyers in their 30s and 40s with long investing horizons.
-Run your specific scenario through our compound interest calculator to see what holding the cash and investing it would produce vs putting it down on the house.
+Buyers still weighing whether to buy at all should also see mortgage vs rent in 2026; buyers refinancing later can model that decision in our refinance calculator.

 FAQ

 Q: How much does PMI actually cost?
-Typically 0.5-1.5% of the loan amount per year, paid monthly with your mortgage.
+A: Typically 0.5–1.5% of the loan amount per year, paid monthly with your mortgage.
 On a $300,000 loan at 0.8% PMI, that's $200/month.
-Drops off automatically at 22% equity (via amortization, appreciation, or extra principal payments) on conventional loans.
-FHA MIP usually lasts the life of the loan.
+Under the federal Homeowners Protection Act, conventional PMI must terminate automatically when the loan reaches 78% LTV based on the original amortization schedule, and borrowers can request cancellation at 80% LTV.
+FHA MIP usually lasts the life of the loan for high-LTV originations.

 Q: Is there a minimum credit score for low-down-payment loans?
-For FHA: 580 for 3.5% down, 500 for 10% down.
+A: For FHA: 580 for 3.5% down, 500 for 10% down.
 For conventional: typically 620 minimum, 660 for the lowest PMI rates, 740+ for best rates.
-For VA: most lenders require 580-620 even though VA itself has no minimum.
-Pre-improvement of credit before applying often pays for itself in lower rate.
+For VA: VA itself sets no minimum, but most lenders require 580–620.
+Improving credit before applying often pays for itself in lower rate.

 The Short Version

 The 20% down rule is folk wisdom from before PMI existed in its current form.
-Real minimums are 3-3.5% for most buyers (FHA or conventional), 0% for VA-eligible.
+Real minimums are 3–3.5% for most buyers (FHA or conventional), 0% for VA-eligible borrowers and 0% for USDA-eligible rural properties.
 Putting 20% down avoids PMI but ties up cash that often produces better returns invested elsewhere.
-The right down payment for most 2026 buyers sits between 5-15%, leaving liquidity for emergency funds and early-homeowner expenses.
+The right down payment for most 2026 buyers sits between 5–15%, leaving liquidity for emergency funds and early-homeowner expenses.
 Run your scenario through our mortgage calculator and home affordability calculator before stretching to a number that hurts your post-closing cash position.

 Advertisement